odhyp/portfolio/README.md

 hugo server --bind 0.0.0.0 --baseURL http://<YOUR_IP> --port 1313 --disableFastRender
 ```

+> This lets you access it from any device on the same network, including your phone.

 ### Generating Page with Archetypes

 Blog page has `tags`, while Project page has `featured`, `categories`, and `cover` in their front matter.